interline-io/transitland-lib/README.md

 1. Populate a database with one or more feeds using `transitland-lib` and use the `transitland-server` package to serve the Transitland v2 REST and/or v2 GraphQL API endpoints.
 These API endpoints are primarily read-only and focused on querying and analyzing transit data.

-2. Populate a Postgres database with one or more feeds using `transitland-lib`, or just create an empty database using `transitland-lib`'s schema.
-Use [Hasura](https://hasura.io/) to provide a complete GraphQL API for reading and writing into the database.
+2. Populate a postgres database with one or more feeds using `transitland-lib` and use [Hasura](https://hasura.io/) to provide a basic GraphQL API for reading and writing into the database.

 For more information about how these web services are used within the overall architecture of the Transitland platform, see https://www.transit.land/documentation#transitland-architecture